 The Prime Directive

-Our primary goal is always to get things fixed as fast as possible, with the least amount of interruption, using an international standard to set priorities.
+Our primary goal is always to get things fixed as fast as possible, with the least amount of interruption, at the lowest cost for everyone, using an international standard to set priorities.

 We use the internationally recognised ITIL standard for setting the priority of issues.
 It looks a bit like this-